francescomaxim/FrontendTemplate/README.md

-This site was built using [GitHub](https://frontendtemplatebyfrancesco.netlify.app/).
+This site is deployed on [Netlify](https://frontendtemplatebyfrancesco.netlify.app/).